-During the course, which runs over 24 weeks and across six modules, students will learn the fundamentals of the entire cycle of casting.
+During the course, which runs over 24 weeks and across six modules with a mix of online and face-to-face sessions, students will learn the fundamentals of the entire cycle of casting.
 From how the role of the Casting Director evolved to the basics of how a casting office works and the differing roles within it.
 Students will be taught how a project is cast from start to finish: from reading scripts and pitching for a job, to finding, presenting and auditioning actors.
 You will learn how Casting Directors work effectively with producers and agents, navigate codes of conduct and keep a firm hold of schedules, budgets and deal negotiations, and will learn the basics of British PACT, Equity, Cinema and TV union agreements.
 From street casting to working with minors, down to how open call auditions are organised, no casting stone is left unturned.
 In addition, you will be given assistance finding a work experience placement within a Casting Director’s office.

 Module 1 – Casting Fundamentals